gonodono/adbsms/README.md

   anything out.

 After enabling the desired option, queries can be made as they usually are over adb by replacing the authority in any `content://sms` URI with `adbsms`.
+(The app's UI can be closed at this point; it's not involved in Provider operations.)

 ### Examples